 “From your experience what kind of companies provide better work life balance for PMs?”

-I was in a stat up life.
-That is a beastly nature of start ups – heavy lifting with limited resources.
+I was in a start-up life.
+That is a beastly nature of start-ups – heavy lifting with limited resources.
 IMO the work-life balance is about the company culture and not necessarily product or any role-specific.
 The best way to find about the work-life of any company is to make connections with people who actually work there and find out.
 Also, the team set up matters.
 Manage is the best ally in any job and any company.
 I would suggest The Product Manager’s Survival Guide by Steven Haines on this.
 He had a similar experience but in a bigger company.
 As for the PM role and the balance, it could be the nature of the product you are managing.
-Sometimes the Ops and other things take up a bigger chunk of product manager’s life that create a burden.
+Sometimes the Ops and other things take up a bigger chunk of a Product Manager’s life that creates a burden.